Jasper County 4-H clubs

 Club leader: Becky Stevens

-Pleasant Valley Pioneers meets the second Wednesday, 7 p.m. at Carthage Jr High, Carthage.
+Pleasant Valley Pioneers meets the second Monday, 6:30 p.m. at the small Exhibit Building, Municipal Park, Carthage.

 Sarcoxie Chiefs meets the second Monday at the Gene Taylor Community Building, Sarcoxie.